 Under some circumstances, NIH or NSF-funded research projects may be subject to additional training regulations.
 Please refer to the Training section of this website.

-The Biomedical Research Investigators or Social and Behavioral Research Investigators training in CITI in required.
+You must complete either the Biomedical Research Investigators or Social and Behavioral Research Investigators training in CITI.
 Refer to CITI Ethics Training for more information.

 Login to WVU+kc, and navigate to the IRB tab and select "Create IRB Protocol."
 Enter all required fields.
-For a brief (6 minute) video on starting a protocol, check out our YouTube channel.
+If you have questions or need assistance, please contact IRB@mail.wvu.edu.